-- Severe defects in the input data or varying element types in the simulation's surface and volume meshes prohibit surface-based or mesh-based deformation techniques and typically require space deformation methods. - 2.
-The results obtained from the deformation might not be of sufficient quality, as illustrated in the comparisons of Staten and colleagues [2] and our recent investigations [3, 4], which suggest the use of triharmonic radial basis functions (RBFs) for high quality shape deformations. - 3.
+- 1. Severe defects in the input data or varying element types in the simulation's surface and volume meshes prohibit surface-based or mesh-based deformation techniques and typically require space deformation methods. - 2.
+The results obtained from the deformation might not be of sufficient quality, as illustrated in the comparisons of Staten and colleagues [1] and our recent investigations [2,3], which suggest the use of triharmonic radial basis functions (RBFs) for high quality shape deformations. - 3.
 In terms of performance the method might not scale to complex optimization scenarios.
-For example, the RBFs proposed in [3, 4] offer high deformation quality due to their built-in minimization of fairness energies, but the involved dense linear system restrict the method to moderately sized problems. - 4.
+For example, the RBFs proposed in [2,3] offer high deformation quality due to their built-in minimization of fairness energies, but the involved dense linear system restrict the method to moderately sized problems. - 4.
 The method might not offer a sufficient level of modeling flexibility, e.g., to simulate inhomogeneous material behavior during deformation.
 RBFs, which implicitly minimize bending-type energies, fail to simulate stretching-dominant materials. - 5.
 Critical features required for functionality and realization of design prototypes might not be properly preserved during deformation.
-The typical solution to this wide-spread problem in design optimization is to incorporate additional penalty terms into the cost or fitness function of the optimization process.
-While this strategy effectively excludes unfavorable designs as the outcome of the optimization process, it still requires the costly creation and evaluation of unfavorable design variations during the process since the penalty terms are applied in the fitness or cost function evaluation after the variations have been created and evaluated.
+The typical solution to this wide-spread problem in design optimization is to incorporate additional penalty terms into the optimization process.
+This strategy, however, results in costly creation and evaluation of unfavorable design variations.

-In this paper, we present a shape deformation technique based on moving least squares (MLS) discretization [5] that improves upon existing approaches in virtually all of the above aspects: Since we follow a space deformation approach our method is independent of the underlying geometry representation and highly robust towards defects in the input data.
+In this paper, we present a shape deformation technique based on moving least squares (MLS) discretization [4] that improves upon existing approaches in virtually all of the above aspects: Since we follow a space deformation approach our method is independent of the underlying geometry representation and highly robust towards defects in the input data.
 In terms of deformation quality, our method is competitive to global triharmonic RBFs.
 We drastically improve on the latter in terms of scalability, having to solve sparse linear systems only.
 By incorporating explicit stretching and bending energies, we offer the same level of modeling flexibility as surface-based methods.
 Finally, our technique directly incorporates geometric constraints into the deformation, thereby fostering the exploration of more meaningful and producible shape variations during the design optimization process.